travel-guide

 The White Villages of Andalusia: A Complete Guide to the Pueblos Blancos

 Scattered across the mountains of southern Spain, the pueblos blancos are among Europe's most enchanting sights.
-Whitewashed houses gleaming against green hillsides, ancient streets unchanged for centuries, and views that stop you mid-sentence.

 The pueblos blancos (white villages) of Andalusia are exactly what the name suggests: villages painted brilliant white, clinging to hillsides and ridgetops across the mountains of southern Spain.
-They look like something from a dream, and when you arrive, they feel like stepping back in time.
+We've been visiting them for years from our base in Malaga, and they never lose their magic.

 Compare hotel prices in Ronda